FKELADA/G2ELin/README.md

 1. Clone the repository from GitHub: git clone https://github.com/FKELADA/G2ELin
 2. Open MATLAB and ensure you have the required licenses (MATLAB 2020b, Simulink 2020b, Symbolic Math Toolbox).
 3. Run the "startup.m" file.
-4. Further detailed instructions on how to use the tool are provided in the documentation file included in the repository.
+4. Further detailed instructions on how to use the tool are provided in the documentation file available for download here: https://drive.google.com/file/d/1-DTTyxWwiWgtkX1zVO4x9t-7Lmzfc_G6/view?usp=sharing.
 This documentation covers the full description of the tool, its components, and usage instructions, along with plans for future development.

 ## Copyright and License
 This tool is developed by Fadi Kelada at G2ELab.
 It is provided under the GNU GPL-3 license.